tpai1991/sinatra_app/README.md

     The final line mentioned above is used to pass inbound requests on port 80 to port 9292 where the sinatra application will run.

-3. Start the nginx server by running `/opt/nginx/sbin/nginx`
+3. Start the nginx server by running `sudo /opt/nginx/sbin/nginx`

 4. Run the sinatra application by running the following commands in the `/home/ec2-user/sinatra` directory: